cosmos/gaia/docs/migration/cosmoshub-4-vega-upgrade.md

 [Proposal #59](https://www.mintscan.io/cosmos/proposals/59) is the reference on-chain governance proposal for this upgrade, which has passed with overwhleming community support.
 Neither core developers nor core funding entities control the governance, and this governance proposal has passed in a _fully decentralized_ way.

-## Upgrade will take place December 13, 2021
+## Upgrade will take place December 14, 2021

 The upgrade will take place at a block height of `8695000`.
-At current block times (around 7s/block), this block height corresponds approximately to `12-13-2021`.
+At current block times (around 7s/block), this block height corresponds approximately to `Tuesday, 14-Dec-21 6:00:00 UTC`.
 This date/time is approximate as blocks are not generated at a constant interval.

 ## Chain-id will remain the same